coli-saar/genplan-strategy-refine/README.md

 Code and data for the paper [Improved Generalized Planning with LLMs through Strategy Refinement and Reflection](https://www.arxiv.org/abs/2508.13876). <br>
 To be presented at the [Workshop on Planning in the Era of LLMs](https://llmforplanning.github.io/) @ ICAPS25

-For more information see also the [project website](https://coli-saar.github.io/genplanstrategyrefine).
+See also the [project website](https://coli-saar.github.io/genplanstrategyrefine) for an overview.

 ### Prerequisites
 Current version of the code is set up for OpenAI models and tested with OpenAI non-reasoning models.
 We will upload the files for using open-source models soon.